cdiniz/spray-slick-swagger/README.md

 # SpraySlickSwagger
 The Spray Slick Swagger is a very simple rest api in [Spray](https://github.com/spray/spray) showing one way of using spray with [slick 3](https://github.com/slick/slick) library for database access, and [spray-swagger](https://github.com/gettyimages/spray-swagger) for documentation the routes in spray.

-It sports the following features:
+It supports the following features:

 * Spray-json to parse json
 * Swagger to document routes and json